 The College auto insurance policy may not cover unauthorized drivers.
 Unauthorized drivers may be personally liable for claims brought against them.
 The College may also have a right to claim against unauthorized drivers.

 Trips may be canceled due to adverse weather conditions.
-The on-duty campus police supervisor has the authority to not allow vehicles to be used due to the adverse weather conditions.
-The on-duty supervisor will utilize all available information (including but not limited to weather advisories, radio, TV, internet, etc.) to assist in determining the advisability of allowing vehicles to leave the campus.
-As a general rule, the College will cancel trips in order to protect faculty, staff and students that may be using College vehicles.
+The Campus Safety & Wellbeing Director has the authority to cancel pool vehicle reservations due to the adverse weather conditions and will utilize all available weather information to determine the advisability of allowing vehicles to leave the campus.
 As a matter of policy, the College expects drivers to interrupt their trips when weather conditions deteriorate, find a safe place to wait, and to resume the trip once the weather improves.

 OPRA Van Use

-OPRA vans are only for the use of College staff for the purpose of transportation to OPRA programs, courses, and events.
+Outdoor Programs and Recreation and Athletics vans are only for the use of College staff for transporting people to OPRA programs, courses, and events.